LAND LAW CO-OWNERSHIP

 RULE – Also referred to as the relevant law.
 Generally, under this section, we describe the law which applies to the issue.
 When articulating the rule, you ought to state it as a general principle, provide enough context and analyse the facts.
 Attributing legal facts relating to the issue is paramount; failure to, will not make sense.
 Make sure to consider the general rule's elements, definitions, exceptions, limitations, and defences.

 ANALYSIS – This is the longest yet crucial part of your answer since you are examining and making inferences initially raised by the facts in the rule.
 In this section, the statements are to match the elements identified in the rule.
 Furthermore, it would be best if you used the facts to show the examiner how the rule leads to the conclusion.

 CONCLUSION– After logical analysis, you will state your answer to the issue in this section.
 Note that there is no right or wrong answer, and if there are multiple issues, there must be multiple conclusions too.

+We are using IRAC Method in Land law co-ownership.
 This land law co-ownership problem question will be used and the IRAC Method law employed to show students how to apply IRAC law method to create a perfect land law problem question model answer to a co-ownership problem question.
 We have used a previous law exam question which is regularly used.
 So we hope that you will gain knowledge first on the substantive area of law but moreover we hope this will serve as an IRAC method example.
 The co ownership land law problem question and answer that we have used discusses the how the best advice should be given and explored.